physiozoo/physiozoo/docs/sections/tutorials/multichannel_visualization.rst

 |	      enable: yes
 |	---
 |
 | Following this header, the user shall place the samples in 3 distinct columns, separated by a space.
-The user is invited to open the 'multi-lead.txt' example to visualize the structure of the file.
+The user is invited to open the 'multi-lead.txt' example to visualize the file structure.